 We have the highest expectations of all students, and firmly believe in the connection between excellent attendance and punctuality, a structured daily routine and high achievement.

 All students should be in their form groups by 8.40, ready to start the school day.
 Tutor materials will be presented during form time to support students through the academic rigours of 6th form courses.
 Key information including UCAS guidance is also delivered during form time.
 All students should aim for 100% punctuality to school.
-A Student who arrives late to school will be issued with a 30 minute after school detention on that day and persistent lateness will trigger further appropriate sanctions.
+Late on the day will result in a 30 minute detention after school, and persistent lateness will trigger further appropriate sanctions.

 As emerging adults and senior members of the school, all Sixth Form students are expected to conduct themselves at all times in a manner appropriate to their status.
 Respect, courtesy and kindness are key school values, and Sixth Form students have a particular responsibility to set an example and act as positive role models for younger students, and to foster and maintain helpful relationships with our neighbours.

 It is expected that all students will complete all their work to the best of their ability and submit it on time.
 Students must demonstrate resilience and determination in their approach to their academics.
 Wider reading in the subject is expected and is important to develop a more in depth understanding of the subject.